 Town Hall House

 This palace, built in the s.
-XVI and reformed in depth in 1804, was devastated by a fire in 1945, from which only the facade was saved.
+XVI and reformed in depth in 1804, it was devastated by a fire in 1945, of which only the facade was saved.
+On its front wall, both on the right and on the left, you can see the shields of the Marquis of Villena.
+Apparently, this was the first palace that the Marquis had in the Villa, before they decided to cede it to the Ayllón Council in 1620.

 Guided tours dramatized in Ayllón